 Security Check Anomaly Detection¶

 Used to monitor potential vulnerabilities, anomalies, and risks in systems, containers, networks, and other components within the workspace.
-You can configure alerts by setting the trigger frequency of detection metrics to promptly identify and manage security threats.
+You can configure alerts by setting the trigger count for detection Metrics so that security threats can be identified and managed in a timely manner.

 Use Cases¶